7 Great Reasons To Get Off At Nassau Bahamas' Cruise Port For Food and Fun

 Pro Tip: Save the chocolates you bought across the street - great for pairing with your red tastings!

-What to do there: Greeted with a free rum cocktail sample, expect a quick introduction to the distillery history before a visit to the onsite distillation facility.
-The tour is free and only takes about 10 minutes, but you will be tempted to join the long line of other tourists buying up the goods - this is the only place you can purchase their rum!
+The tour is also free and only takes about 10 minutes, but you will be tempted to join the long line of other tourists buying up the goods - this is the only place you can purchase their rum!

 While your friends wait in line, you can purchase a rum sample flight at the bar in the gift shop, or if you fancy a cocktail you can wash that down alongside a food truck offering up grub in the front lawn of the estate.

-Stop 6: National Art Gallery of the Bahamas
+Next Enjoy the National Art Gallery of the Bahamas

-What to do there: Admission is $5-10.
-Enjoy the wraparound deck views and the rotating exhibits on display.
-This air conditioned spot has a nice gift shop and beautiful local artistry.
-Worth a pause from the drinking!
+This air conditioned spot also has a nice gift shop and beautiful local artistry.

-Get Off The Ship For: Fresh Seafood at Potter's Cay Docks
+Take a Taxi to Sample Fresh Seafood at Potter's Cay Docks

 How to Get There: I do not recommend walking.
 A bunch of taxis drive past the Bay Street area down the hill towards the port.
 Keep walking til you find a taxi!
 Ask to go to Potter's KEY (cay is pronounced key!)